web2solutions/dhx/docs/$dhx.dataDriver.md

 **What is $dhx.dataDriver?**

-	$dhx.dataDriver is the first indexedDB Javascript data driver/ORM focused in build DHTMLX applications.
+	$dhx.dataDriver is the first indexedDB Javascript data driver/ORM focused on building DHTMLX applications.

 	Built on top of indexedDB API, it provides an asynchronous and offline/online support API that